jsoma/playfair-projects/SUBMISSION-CHECKLIST.md

-# Story submission checklist
+# Story submission/pull request checklist

-This is a checklist-style version of [SUBMISSION.md](https://github.com/jsoma/playfair-projects/blob/master/SUBMISSION.md), and lists all of the requirements for submitting your issue.
+This is a checklist-style version of [SUBMISSION.md](https://github.com/jsoma/playfair-projects/blob/master/SUBMISSION.md), and lists all of the requirements for submitting your pull request.

+When submitting the actual pull request, cut and paste [PR-CHECKLIST.md](PR-CHECKLIST.md) as the first comment to your pull request.

-## Story Issue
+## Pitch/Story Issues

-- [ ] My pitch has been approved
+- [ ] My pitch has been approved (see `PITCHING.md`)
 - [ ] I have created a story issue
 - [ ] My story issue links to my pitch issue
 - [ ] I have included an update of my visualization/story in a comment